 Hypertension and Hearing Loss

-When your blood pressure is high, your blood vessels are damaged.
-This damage isn’t centered in one area of the body – your entire body is affected, including your ears.
+When your blood pressure is high, the blood pushes through your arteries very fast, which can damage the lining of artery walls, allowing fatty plaque to build up.
+This damage and plaque build-up isn’t centered in one area of the body – your entire body is affected, including your ears.
 And when the blood vessels in your ears are damaged – and have a fatty plaque buildup – your hearing could be impaired.